 1. Deva Vegan Calcium Magnesium Plus (Editor's Choice)

-These Deva Vegan calcium tablets contain the optimal source of plant-based calcium, as well as zinc, vitamin C, boron, copper, magnesium and vitamin D.
+These Deva Vegan calcium tablets contain the optimal amount of plant-based calcium, as well as zinc, vitamin C, boron, copper, magnesium and vitamin D.

 The tablets have been certified as vegan by the Vegan Society, so you can rest assured that there are no animals inside or harmed during production or research.

 Deva Vegan calcium tablets are small and easy to swallow, which is a definite advantage if you’re not great at swallowing those massive pills.

 Commonly taken by vegan athletes and people who are into fitness, Deva Vegan have created a really convenient and reliable product which is good for people who have been found to have low calcium levels due to their diet.

 Isn't that great for your vegan diet?

 2. Garden Of Life Organic Plant Calcium

 Garden Of Life, whose name I always find to be wholesome and adorable, have created quite possibly the ideal form of calcium supplement for vegans here -- extracting 800mg from organic algae per serving, which is quite a high amount of calcium.